 - Choose different experiences: Doing more than one internship is by no means a negative.
 If anything, it shows that you have a strong work ethic, but doing more than one internship in the same section of the finance industry might not be a sensible choice, unless you are certain you want to work in that section after you have graduated.
 Choosing different internships can help you figure out what particular career path you want to follow and the different perspectives you will gain may give you an edge later on your career, given that different sections of the finance industry are interconnected on some level at least.

-- Choose a relevant college degree: Finance industry professionals come from a variety of backgrounds, but having a finance or economics degree means that you have had some exposure to the world of business and finance.
+- Choose a relevant University Degree: Finance industry professionals come from a variety of backgrounds, but having a finance or economics degree means that you have had some exposure to the world of business and finance.
 Add to your knowledge by reading the financial news – The Wall Street Journal or a magazine such as Barron’s will help keep you up to date.

 The path to a career in finance varies and finding the right fit for you as an individual opens up the opportunity for a successful and rewarding career.